 - Focus studies on selected criminal offences using cases and/or hypothetical fact problems to look at the substantive elements of the offence, investigation, pre-trial and trial procedures by prosecution and defence, punishment and appeal issues.

-- The principal agents in the administration of criminal justice - critical examination of the role of police in the criminal justice system, including issues arising from the Wood Royal Commission into the NSW Police Force, regulation of surveillance techniques and undercover investigation.
+- The principal agents in the administration of criminal justice - critical examination of the role of police in the criminal justice system, including issues arising from the Wood Royal Commission into the NSW Police Force.

 - Federal criminal law " specialised examination of the federal-state framework of Australian criminal laws including the development and implementation of a national criminal code.